influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withDelegateToKafkaAcls(delegateToKafkaAcls)
 ```

-Whether authorization decision should be delegated to the 'Simple' authorizer if DENIED by Keycloak Authorization Services policies.
-Default value is `false`.
+"Whether authorization decision should be delegated to the 'Simple' authorizer if DENIED by Keycloak Authorization Services policies.
+Default value is `false`."

 ### fn spec.kafka.authorization.withDisableTlsHostnameVerification